wmcbrine/hmeforpython/README.txt

 the LGPL 2.1+, except where noted.
 (Most of the examples are Common Public License.)

-Tested on multiple platforms with Python 2.3 through 2.7.
-(I've also tested a Python 3.x version, but it's not quite ready for release.)
+Tested on multiple platforms with Python 2.3 through 2.7 (not caompatible with Python 3.x).
 Requires only the standard library.

 Quick Start